nishant-source/Cipherpeak-internship/README.md

 ## 📂 Projects Included

 ### 1. Personal Portfolio
-- Built using **HTML & CSS**.
+- Built using **HTML, CSS & JS**.
-- Showcases my profile, skills, and sample work.
+- Showcases my profile, skills, and real work.
 - Includes sections like About, Skills, Projects, Resume, and Contact.
+- You can see my skills and knowledge reflected in this project I created.

 ### 2. Landing Page
 - Designed a **responsive landing page** using **HTML & CSS**.